 When the Global Level Meter screen is shown, volume of Phones 1 and Phones 2 is set by encoders 1 and 2 directly.
+Pushing these toggles the meter screen between standard view (Analog, AES, ADAT, FX) and MADI view.

 The four keys, the two encoders 1 and 2, the high-resolution and clear colour display, and a well thought-out menu structure enable the user to quickly change and configure the device's settings completely without a computer.
 Help notes and clear markers in the display guide the user through all functions.